DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Learn more about DC’s customer assistance programs here.

-Pepco offers a variety of services, such as energy assistance in DC, for those with special needs or qualifying low income.
-Services include:
+Pepco offers a variety of services, including DC energy assistance, for those with special needs or qualifying low-income households.

 • Payment Arrangements: Get help with payments or your payment schedule.